 - Tire blowouts

-No matter what type of truck accident you were involved in, contact an attorney as soon as possible after the incident to discuss how the next steps to towards recovery.
+No matter what type of truck accident you were involved in, contact a San Antonio truck accident attorney as soon as possible after the incident to discuss how the next steps to towards recovery.

 Common Causes of Semi-Truck Accidents in San Antonio

 Human error such as truck driver fatigue causes most car and 18 wheeler accidents in Texas.
 Truck drivers, for example, may make mistakes such as driving drunk, drowsy or distracted.
 The city may be liable if poor road conditions caused the accident.
 Poor road conditions like potholes, broken concrete, uneven surface or road cracks could cause a tire blowout or truck drivers to lose control of the vehicle, which may result in a serious accident.
 Determining the cause of your truck crash is one of the first steps necessary for bringing a truck accident claim.

 What Are Some Common Injuries After a Truck Accident?

 Depending on the size, weight, and traveling speed of a truck, the injuries resulting from the accident can have lifelong repercussions on the victim’s life.
 Some common injuries after a truck accident include:

 The Law Offices of Maloney & Campolo can help you recover compensation to cover for medical bills, rehabilitation costs, lost wages due to time away from work, and other expenses incurred due to the injuries you suffered in the accident.

 Schedule a Free Case Consultation With Our Truck Accident Attorney